FNS40821 Certificate IV in Finance and Mortgage Broking

 Course Duration

-Enrolments are valid for a period of seven (7) months.
+Enrolments are valid for a period of eight (8) months.
 Course extensions of up to three (3) months may be granted upon request, with an applicable extension fee.
 Please refer to our terms and conditions for more information.

-While we provide seven (7) months to complete the course, individuals with an industry background or an understanding of the broking process may finish in a shorter time frame.
+While we provide eight (8) months to complete the course, individuals with an industry background or an understanding of the broking process may finish in a shorter time frame.
 This largely depends on personal capacity and available time.
 Those without an industry background but with more availability to study may also be able to complete the course within a shorter time frame.

 Delivery Options